-The Examining Attorney has refused registration on the grounds that applicant's building façade does not function as a service mark (Sections 1, 2, 3 and 45 of the Trademark Act, 15 USC §§1051, 1052, 1053 and 1127) and because applicant's specimens do not show use in commerce of the asserted mark for applicant's services.
+The Examining Attorney refused registration on the ground that applicant's building entryway does not function ons of use and as a service mark (Sections 1, 2, 3 and 45 of the Trademark Act, 15 USC §§1051, 1052, 1053 and 1127), and because applicant's specimens do not show use in commerce of the asserted mark for applicant's services.
 Applicant and the Examining Attorney have submitted briefs but no oral hearing was requested.